IBMAppModernization/sample.ferret/README.md

 ### Maven
 1. Download and install [Eclipse with the WebSphere Developer Tools](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).
 2. Create a new Liberty Profile Server.
-See [step 3](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) for details.
+See [this article](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) for details.
 3. Clone this repository.
 4. Import the sample into Eclipse using *File -> Import -> Maven -> Existing Maven Projects* option.
 5. Deploy the sample into Liberty server.
 Right click on the *ferret* sample and select *Run As -> Run on Server* option.
 Find and select a  Liberty profile server and press *Finish*.